jamorrison/synthbar/README.md

     -o, --output STR           name of output file [stdout] Processing Options:
-    -b, --barcode STR          barcode to prepend to each read [CATATAC] -r, --remove-linker        remove linker from read [not removed] -l, --linker-length INT    length of linker to remove [6] -u, --umi-length INT       length of UMI before linker [8]
+    -b, --barcode STR          barcode to prepend to each read [CATATAC] -U, --umi-first            add barcode to read after the UMI [off] -r, --remove-linker        remove linker from read [not removed] -l, --linker-length INT    length of linker to remove [6] -u, --umi-length INT       length of UMI before linker [8]